sj971/sj971.github.io/_posts/2016-2-4-DarkNet.md

 For each date contained in the archives, the extracted information was then sorted into a dataframe (Pandas), and saved to .csv file.
 When data were extracted for the entire timeline, the resulting .csv files were loaded into a MySQL database for final storage.

-A cleaned up example listings contained in the archive:
+A cleaned up example of listings contained in the archive (note that prices are in BitCoin):

 ![Example drug listings]({{ site.baseurl }}/images/table1.png "Example drug listings")